How to Pay Yourself as a Business Owner

 Don’t forget to plan for retirement.
 As a business owner, it’s crucial to set aside funds for your future.
 Explore retirement account options such as an Individual Retirement Account (IRA) or a Simplified Employee Pension (SEP) IRA.

-Related Article: How to Start a Business: A Step-by-Step Guide
+Related Article: How to Get a Loan to Start a Business

 14. Review Your Compensation Strategy Regularly